-- Reimbursement – As the name implies, this is paid as a reimbursement for any investment; made in the other spouse’s education or business.
-For example, if one spouse worked to pay for their partner’s college education and they divorced soon after; the judge may award reimbursement alimony to the first partner until the “debt” is pay back.
+- Reimbursement – As the name implies, this is paid as reimbursement for any investment; made in the other spouse’s education or business.
+For example, if one spouse worked to pay for their partner’s college education and they divorced soon after, the judge may award reimbursement alimony to the first partner until the “debt” is paid back.

 Related Articles: These 6 Incredible Things Will Happen When You Meet Your Soulmate

 The length of the marriage is another factor that a divorce court will consider; when determining the duration of spousal support.
 While the final decision will vary from case to case, the following are the averages based on the length of the marriage:

 - 5 years or less – Alimony is awarded for roughly half the duration of your marriage.
 As a result, if your marriage last four years, you can expect to pay it for two years.